Skip to Main Content

 2. Authors should be transparent about their use of generative AI

 Authors who use generative AI in the development of papers should disclose their use to editors, reviewers and readers.
-As generative AI is constantly changing there are currently are no set rules for how generative AI use should be disclosed, however the editor authors and the signatories to the "The Editor's Statement on the Responsible Use of Generative AI Technologies in Scholarly Journal Publishing" have recommended that, "disclosure should describe how the AI was used and should identify AI-generated content.
+As generative AI is constantly changing there are currently are no set rules for how it's use should be disclosed.
+The signatories to the "The Editor's Statement on the Responsible Use of Generative AI Technologies in Scholarly Journal Publishing" have recommended that, "disclosure should describe how the AI was used and should identify AI-generated content.
 Authors should err on the side of too much transparency rather than too little: when in doubt disclose" (Kaebnick et al., 2023, p.4).

-Some journals, including the esteemed Science, require that permission be obtained from the journal's editors for the inclusion of any AI-generated content,
+Some journals, including Science, require permission be obtained from the journal's editors to include of any AI-generated content,

 Text generated from AI, machine learning, or similar algorithmic tools cannot be used in papers published in Science journals, nor can the accompanying figures, images, or graphics be products of such tools, without explicit permission from the editors.
 Science Journals Editorial Policies